© 2021 All rights reserved The Miles Morland Foundation

 At the end of each month scholars must send the Foundation 10,000 new words that they will have written over the course of the month.
 Scholars are also asked to donate to the MMF 20% of whatever they subsequently receive from the book they write during the period of their Scholarship.
 This includes revenues as a result of film rights, serialisations or other ancillary revenues arising from the book written during the Scholarship period.
 These funds will be used to support other promising writers.
 The 20% return obligation should be considered a debt of honour rather than a legally binding obligation.

-To qualify for the Scholarship a candidate must submit an excerpt from a piece of work of between 2,000 – 5,000 words, written in English that has been published and offered for sale,.
+To qualify for the Scholarship a candidate must submit an excerpt from a piece of work of between 2,000 – 5,000 words, written in English that has been published and offered for sale, you must send clear evidence that the piece you upload as part of your application has been both published AND offered for sale.
 This will be evaluated by a panel of readers and judges set up by the MMF.
 The work submitted will be judged purely on literary merit.
 It is not the purpose of the Scholarships to support academic or scientific research, or works of special interest such as religious or political writings.
 Submissions or proposals of this nature do not qualify.

 The only condition imposed on the Scholars during the year of their Scholarship is that they must write.
 They will be asked to submit by email at least 10,000 new words every month until they have finished their book, or their Scholarship term has ended.
 If the first draft of the book is completed before the year is up, payments will continue while the Scholar edits and refines their work.

 The candidates should submit a description of between 400 – 1,000 words of the work they intend to write.
 The proposal must be for a full length book of no fewer than 80,000 words.
 The MMF does not accept proposals for collaborative writing or short story collections.
 The proposal should be for a completely new work, not a work in progress, and must be in English.